 Repealing Civil Rights Law 50-a

-The law now gives officers a blanket shield from public disclosure or accountability and unfairly puts the burden on the community to expose abuses and push for accountability.
+As it’s currently being used, Section 50-a gives officers a blanket shield from public disclosure or accountability and unfairly puts the burden on the community to expose abuses and push for accountability.
 Robert J. Freeman, executive director of the Committee on Open Government, told the New York Times,

 “It took years, but now you have what essentially is the ‘blue wall of silence’ that has been codified by 50-a.”

 The law has steadfast support from the city’s police unions, which continue to fight against the disclosure of records related to police misconduct.
 They have even asserted that footage from police body worn cameras should also be protected by Section 50-a.
 Fortunately, in February 2019 a New York State court ruled that NYPD body camera footage can be made public and should not be considered a personnel record.
 Police unions also argue that the law helps protects officers from unwarranted invasions of privacy, yet advocates argue that many of the safeguards included in Section 50-a are already in the New York Public Officers Law and the Freedom of Information Law.

 Public interest in repealing the law has grown over the last few years.
 High profile cases, like the police killing of Eric Garner and aggressive arrest of tennis star James Blake – both captured on video – have shed light on the challenges this law presents to lawyers, journalists and advocates working to secure justice.

 Eyewitness video is key in exposing and corroborating incidents of misconduct, but greater transparency is critical in the fight for truth and accountability.
 WITNESS is joining local advocates like the NYCLU, Legal Aid Society and the New York City Bar Association and to call for New York State to repeal Section 50-a.
 Learn more about how you can take action here.

 Exploring Sustainable Solutions